somerandomgamer-srg/Useful-Lua-Tools/README.md

-# Useful Lua Tools (Version 1)
+# Useful Lua Tools (Version 1.3.0)
 ## (A message from the creator)
 ### About Me
 Hello, I am SRG (short for `Some Random Gamer`).
-- I have been scripting for less than a year.
+- I have been into coding for about a year.
 - I know how to:
   - Code with Lua
   - Code with Luau, a sub-version of Lua that was specifically made for Roblox